Introduction to Turbo Training

 Accessories

-So you have your trainer and your software, do you need anything else?
+Once you have your trainer and your software, do you need anything else?
+Well, there are some accessories I would highly recommend.
 Some of these are optional, some necessary depending on your setup

 Turbo Quick Release

-A bona fide essential for anyone riding a quick release bike (so 99% of you) on an indoor trainer.
+A bona fide essential for anyone riding a quick release bike on an indoor trainer.
 This is a heavy duty rear skewer that can withstand the rigours of indoor training.
 A standard lightweight QR skewer can be damaged by being pinned in place with huge forces going through it. which can result in failure out on the open road.
-Every trainer recommends their use and will come with one to use, so please ensure you change your skewer everytime you move your bike indoors to avoid serious injury out on the road.
+Every trainer recommends their use and will come with one to use, so please ensure you change your skewer every time you move your bike indoors to avoid serious injury out on the road.

 A black grippy mat that sits under your turbo trainer, you’ve probably seen them in marketing materials for trainers and at demo stations.
 Their purpose is two fold, to protect the floor from sweat, and to reduce noise, especially important if you’re using it on anything but the ground floor.
 They roll/fold up nicely and look the part, but it’s nothing that an old piece of carpet won’t do…